YOUNG REFUGEES AND ASYLUM SEEKERS

 Shropshire is home to a growing number of refugee families with young children, and unaccompanied asylum seekers in their teens.
 There are currently approximately 32 families living in Shropshire.
 These young people have suffered many losses and deep trauma.
 In order to access education and integrate into their new communities, they often need specialist psychological help which is not available in existing services.

-We are working in partnership with Shropshire Supports Refugees, the Local Education Service and local schools and colleges to support young refugees and asylum seekers so that they are supported and empowered.
+We are working in partnership with Shropshire Supports Refugees, the Local Education Service and local schools and colleges to support young refugees and asylum seekers.

 The three key differences we hope to make to these children and young people are greater emotional stability, increased capacity to access education, and improved peer relationships.
 We will monitor these outcomes together with the young people, parents or carers and teachers.